hansroh/skitai/README.rst

 If you intend to use skitai as backend application server behind reverse proxy server like Nginx, it is recommended over 300.

-Network timeout means seconds gap of data packet recv/sending events,
+Request timeout means seconds gap of data packet recv/sending events,

 .. code:: python

-  skitai.set_network_timeout (10) # default = 30
+  skitai.set_request_timeout (10) # default = 30
   skitai.mount ('/', app)
   skitai.run ()

-Note that under massive traffic situation, meaning of keep alive timeout become as same as network timeout beacuse a clients requests are delayed by network/HW capability unintensionally.
+Note that under massive traffic situation, meaning of keep alive timeout become as same as request timeout beacuse a clients requests are delayed by network/HW capability unintensionally.

 Anyway, these timeout values are higher, lower response fail rate and longger response time.
 But if response time is over 10 seconds, you might consider loadbalancing things.
 Skitai's default value 30 seconds is for lower failing rate under extreme situation.